A-Dnj/CompChem/VMD/README.md

 # My VMD use

-In this folder, I am reporting how I use VMD (1.9.4) and my VMD scripts, which I run directly on my computer. <br>
+In this folder, I am reporting how I use VMD (1.9.4) ([Download VMD](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD)) and my VMD scripts, which I run directly on my computer. <br>
 In [tips.md](tips.md), there are some tips to make your VMD visualization prettier! <br>
 <br>
+In this markdown, you can find 1) how to run scripts on VMD, 2) how I use a script to automate the screenshot of orbitals, 3) how I use a script to plot orbitals, 4) how to use VMD to plot *prettyly* your orbitals.

+## Run and Create VMD Scripts

 To run the scripts, you need to use the TkConsole, which you can find (under Extensions): <br>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/bb573681-c247-454a-b9cc-f28f670d6393" alt="OpenTK" width="300">